Seasonal Skincare Without The Overwhelm

 • One very gentle exfoliation if the texture feels rough.

-• Ten-minute honey plus aloe quench when skin feels tight.
+• Ten-minute honey plus aloe face mask when skin feels tight.

 Skin type tweaks